Counting Problems for Orthogonal Sets and Sublattices in Function Fields

 \section{Abstract}

 Let $\mathcal{K}=\mathbb{F}_q((x^{-1}))$.
 Analogous to orthogonality in the Euclidean space $\mathbb{R}^n$, there exists a well-studied notion of ultrametric orthogonality in $\mathcal{K}^n$.
-In this paper, we extend the work of \cite{AB24} about counting results related to orthogonality in $\mathcal{K}^n$.
-For example, we answer an open question from \cite{AB24} by bounding the size of the largest ``orthogonal sets'' in $\mathcal{K}^n$.
-Furthermore, we investigate analogues of Hadamard matrices over $\mathcal{K}$.
-Finally, we use orthogonality to compute the number of sublattices of $\mathbb{F}_q[x]^n$ with a certain geometric structure, as well as to determine the number of orthogonal bases for a sublattice in $\mathcal{K}^n$.
+In this paper, we extend the work of \cite{AB24} on counting problems related to orthogonality in $\mathcal{K}^n$.
+For example, we resolve an open question posed in \cite{AB24} by bounding the size of the largest ``orthogonal sets'' in $\mathcal{K}^n$.
+Furthermore, using similar ideas and techniques, we investigate analogues of Hadamard matrices over $\mathcal{K}$.
+Finally, we also use ultrametric orthogonality to compute the number of sublattices of $\mathbb{F}_q[x]^n$ with a certain geometric structure, and to determine the number of orthogonal bases of a sublattice in $\mathcal{K}^n$.
 The resulting formulas depend crucially on successive minima.